SPAY, NEUTER, AND SURGICAL SERVICES

 A veterinarian always performs a thorough examination before your pet undergoes any surgical procedure at Westchester Veterinary Group.
 This examination includes a pre-surgical blood screen that—along with your cat's anesthetic history, preexisting conditions and age—will be used to determine a customized anesthesia protocol.
 This information will be stored in our electronic medical records system to serve as a baseline for the comparison of future blood tests.

-Anesthesia is required for most surgical procedures.
+Anesthesia is required for most surgical procedures, including spays and neuters.
 While under anesthesia, your pet's blood pressure, heart rate, respiratory rate, body temperature, and oxygen level are continuously monitored by a dedicated anesthetist and our anesthetic monitors.
 A dedicated anesthetist is a veterinary technician whose sole responsibility is to monitor anesthesia.
 He or she continuously monitors the patient's vitals, and is not distracted by any other responsibilities.
 This is not the protocol in many veterinary clinics -- but properly managing anesthesia is critical to patient safety during surgery.

 For many surgical procedures, we utilize heat support devices to maintain a constant body temperature during the procedure, such as a circulating water pad, warmed IV fluids, warm air blanket.
 Following surgery, patients recover under the close supervision of a surgical team member in a recovery cage.